dekamz/SagarDhadkeTech/wp-content/plugins/essential-blocks/readme.txt

 Each block comes with a bunch of options to control every possible aspect of your website design.
 You can design your page with endless customization options using this amazing Gutenberg blocks plugin.

+###🌐 BLOCKS GLOBAL CONTROL

+Now, any block can be saved with customized styling so that it can be reused in other posts or pages.This boosts efficiency so you do not have to recreate the same block styling repeatedly on all pages or posts.

 ###⚡ LIGHT WEIGHT & INSTANT LOADING

 No extra resources or messy codes to slow down your website.
 Optimized for super fast loading and instant live editing.